 As long as I can remember, I wanted to be a published author.
 My professional life never really aligned with this dream, however.
 In 2007, I returned to college to pursue a BA in English.
-I was a stay-at-home mom to two kids and losing my mind to PBS and ABCs.
+I was a stay-at-home mom to two young children and losing my mind to PBS and ABCs.
 I needed a life again.

 That semester, I signed up for Shakespeare I, Medieval Literature, Creative Writing, and, for fun, Math for Business & Economics Majors.
 It turned out to be exactly what I needed.
 Well, minus the math course (though I did finally learned how to calculate compounded interest that semester, too).